 * Make sure you don’t murder any babies before signing up to meet Nancy Grace.
 [Charity Buzz]

 * If you’re looking for a stocking stuffer (affiliate link) for a young lawyer in your life, look no further; Dan Hull has a great recommendation.
 [What About Clients?]

 If you’re interested in Judaism, Supreme Court clerks, or both, there’s a video for you after the jump….

 I find Orthodox Jews who are boxers or professional basketball players more impressive than Orthodox Jews who clerked for the Supreme Court (shocking, I know).
 In case you’re curious as to who is the first Orthodox Jewish woman to clerk for the Supreme Court, watch this video….

 * Better late than never: congratulations to everyone who passed the New Jersey bar exam.
 You’re just in time to get in on some Sandy class-action litigation.
 [New Jersey Board of Bar Examiners]

-* Congratulations to all honorees from the National Asian Pacific American Bar Association conference in D.C. last weekend — including, but not limited to, the Best Lawyers Under 40.
+* Congratulations to all the honorees from the National Asian Pacific American Bar Association conference in D.C. last weekend — including, but not limited to, the Best Lawyers Under 40 awardees.
 [NAPABA]

 * Does every bra made in America have Gloria Allred’s phone number sewn into it?
 [WSJ Law Blog]